yuanbei/Nars-Wiki/Concept-Object:-Content-and-Attributes.md

 belief into the belief bag of the two concepts, too.
 If there is no such concept (i.e., the term is novel to the system), it will be created as a result of the acceptance of the task.

+## Implementation
+Every term within a Narsese statement including statement itself in internal implementation is represented by a concept.
+For example, statement **<raven --> black>** is represented using three concepts: "raven", "black" and "<raven --> black>".
+The concept itself is an object, a big chunk of information, that includes much information beyond name of the concept itself.
+Concept incorporates numerous data structures including two "BAG" data structures where task-links and term-links are stored referred as "Task Bag" and "Term Bag" respectively.